 Dan is experienced in all aspects of patents, trademarks, copyrights, and related litigation.
-He currently concentrates his practice in the areas of electrical patent prosecution, trademark prosecution, opinion preparation, and related client counseling.
-Dan has prepared and secured numerous patents and trademark registrations and has litigated various types of intellectual property matters.
+He currently concentrates his practice in the areas of patent prosecution, trademark prosecution, opinion preparation, and related client counseling.
+Dan has prosecuted and successfully secured thousands of U.S. Patents for the firm’s clients, and has litigated various types of intellectual property matters.

 University of Kentucky College of Law, J. D., 1993